DataDog/datadog-cloudformation-resources/datadog-integrations-aws-handler/docs/README.md

 An identification value that represents this integration object.
 Combines the AccountID, RoleName, and AccessKeyID.
 This shouldn't be set in a stack.

+#### ExternalID

+An unique ID that should be used in the sts:ExternalId condition of the DataDog role.